HucksApp/pawscribe/README.md

 ## Features
 ###  Restful
   - User Authentication with JWT
-  - File Upload and Management, Restful
+  - File Upload and Management
   - Script Creation and management
   - Folder Creation and Management
   - Script and File Sharing with Private and Public Access
 ### Socket.IO
+  - Folder, Files, Script, and data content creation
+  - Folder, Files, Script, and data content mutation
+  - Folder, Files, Script, and data content deletion
-  - Real-time project/software (Folder, Files, Script, and data content) creation, mutation and synchronizing with database storage
+  - Folder, Files, Script, and data content synchronizing with database storage
+  - Project Docker Container for Code and Command execution

 ### Hash-based Duplicate Detection for Files and Scripts
 ### MySQL Database Integration For Production and Sqlite for Development